syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Change the format of time editor**

-In the [TimePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/timepicker?view=net-maui-7.0&tabs=windows), short time will be shown by default.
+In the time editor, short time will be shown by default.
 You can change the applied format by setting the `Format`property in `DataFormTimeItem`.

 {% tabs %}
 {% highlight C# %}